The Sovereign Mintmark Collection by The Royal Mint

 The George V Sovereign Mintmark 7 Coin Collection by The Royal Mint

-Although the certificate which accompanies this set specifies that all seven coins are George V sovereigns, they also sell a "George V Sovereign Mintmark 7-coin Collection".
+Although the certificate which accompanies this set specifies that all seven coins are George V sovereigns, they have also sold a "George V Sovereign Mintmark 7-coin Collection".
 As far as we can tell, the set is identical except for its title which is repeated on the certificate, and probably also the box lid, but appears to be in a slightly upgraded box similar to the "Three Monarchs Sovereign Mintmark Set".
 Confused?
 Yes, so were we.

 * It is the Royal Mint's George V Sovereign Mintmark Collection which makes this particular statement.